Meet the 2023 Board of Directors

 Cathy graduated from Queen’s University with a degree in Political Science and Economics in 1993.
 She has been working as a consultant to public agencies/government and the private sector in the design and construction of transportation infrastructure internationally and in Canada.
 Cathy is passionate advocate for education, the transportation industry and supporting young professionals.
 As such, she sits on the Women’s Transportation Seminar Canada/Toronto Chapter Board and is also one of the founding members of the WTS Canadian Education Foundation, established in 2016, granting scholarships to young women in STEM and transportation-related fields.

 Peng is a dynamic, charismatic and innovative executive who co-founded Transformix Engineering Inc. and was its president and CEO for 21 years.
 ATS acquired Transformix’s IP in 2018.
 After spinning off a new company called Nuformex, where Peng is board chair, she joined ATS as VP Emerging Markets and Symphoni™ in March 2020.
 She is an entrepreneur coach with L-Spark, an accelerator in Ottawa, and We-Can with Queen’s University, and is a regular speaker at conferences.
 She has been featured in local and national TV, radio and print media.

 Founding Partner, Daft Brewing

 Shan founded Daft Brewing with two other partners with the hope of creating something great – a West-coast style tap room that would make people put away their phones, grab a beer and start talking.
-Shan also works as a Vice President, Sales & Product Management at ESG Solutions, which is a Business Services company.
+Shan also works as a Global Sales and Marketing Lead at IPG Photonics.